 This is an often requested feature that we are happy to finally implement!
 Tap on this option to zoom to the record location on the map.
 This feature can come in particularly handy when you want to center the map on a known location for testing offline maps.
 Simply add a record via the web interface, sync your device, and then zoom into the record from the List View.

 On iOS devices, this will open the Apple Maps app with directions from your current location to the record location.
 On Android devices, you will be prompted to select a mapping application.
 Currently Fulcrum supports both the native Google Maps app, as well as Google Maps in the browser.

 Access Map View Options When Setting Record Location

 In addition to these new record actions, you can now access the map view options when setting or updating a record’s location.
 For example, if your Map View has a streets basemap, you may want switch to aerial imagery when setting the record location.
 You can now quickly access your maps and layers from the location screen without having to return to the Map View.

 Your Input Helps Drive Development

 While these may seem like minor enhancements, we expect that they will greatly enhance field productivity and help to ensure data consistency.
-If you have any suggestions on how to make Fulcrum even better, feel free to leave a suggestion on our support forum.
+If you have any suggestions on how to make Fulcrum even better, feel free to send us your feature requests to email@example.com.
 We always love to hear the innovative ways folks are using Fulcrum, so be sure to keep in touch!